 The name is a reminder that we reach for the impossible,

-+ because software is never complete.
-So please focus relax.
+because software is never complete.
+So please focus, enjoy and relax.

 But now I am standing here, trying to "sell" you yet another programming methodology.